 People analytics has enabled the rise in the status of Heads of HR in companies by offering them actionable insights based on employee data.

-While I take a knowing risk without the context of RJ Milnor's quote, I want to rephrase it: People Analytics has become Collaboration Analytics.
+While I take a knowing risk without the context of RJ Milnor's quote, I want to rephrase it: People Analytics has become Company Analytics.

 Combining the understanding of your internal team's workings, how their relationships with external parties are formed, maintained, and concluded will finally give us a possibility to see our companies as data-driven entities bound together by human relationships.